Map of South America

 These nations then claimed the land and resources as their own and divided it into colonies.
 After a series of battles fought, South American countries finally won their independence at the end of 1823 from the Spanish Crown in the Spanish American wars of independence.
 The important leaders during the independence struggles were Simon Bolivar of Venezuela and Jose de San Martin of Argentina.

-Country and dependency in South America
+Country and Dependency in South America

-#Country (or dependency)Population 2023Density (P/Km²)Land Area (Km²)
+#Country (or dependency)Population (2025 est.)Density (P/Km²)Land Area (Km²)

 7Ecuador18,190,48473248,360